Skip to main content

 physics – In the Bohr model, how many electron wavelengths fit around this orbit?

 A hydrogen atom is in the n = 2 state.
-In the context of the Bohr model, how many wavelengths of the electron fit around this orbit?
+In the Bohr model, how many electron wavelengths fit around this orbit?

 2 Answers